 These signs are quite subtle, in that all of these things can be explained away or attributed to something else.
 And, sometimes, there are no obvious symptoms.
 Nothing that you can definitively point to and say, “This must be why!”

 Hypothyroidism – Without sufficient Selenium intake your thyroid cannot produce the T3 hormone, also known as triiodothyronine (and yes, that’s spelled correctly), our bodies need to function properly.

 Keshan Disease – A form of congestive cardiomyopathy caused by both Selenium deficiency and the presence of a mutated strain of Coxsackievirus.
 This disease is mostly seen in children and women of childbearing age.
 Keshan causes enlarged heart and loss of heart tissues and arrhythmia and is often fatal.

 Joint Problems – Joint pain, morning stiffness, some scientists have even linked Selenium deficiency to Kashin-Beck Osteoarthropathy/ Kashin Beck’s Disease (KBD), a chronic bone disease which causes deterioration of the joint tissue.

 Immunity Issues – According to the American Society for Nutritional Sciences, “Selenium is essential for the efficient and effective operation of many aspects of the immune system in both animals and humans.”1 Consequently, a deficiency is a hindrance to effective immune function.

-Growth Retardation – Selenium deficiency affects bone metabolism and growth, example KBD (mentioned above).
+Growth Retardation – Selenium deficiency affects bone metabolism and growth, for example, KBD (mentioned above).
 It’s been proven scientifically, using lab rats, that selenium deficiency can result in a loss of more than 20% of the bone mineral density (BMD) that one should have when it reaches adulthood.

 The Recommended Dietary Allowance (RDA) for adults: